 MDOT SHA's Office of Communications, for example, holds an annual "Snow Show" each fall for its outreach to the public, inviting the media for coverage to ensure the public is aware of how MDOT SHA is prepared for the winter season.
 During the briefing, MDOT SHA stresses the need for motorists to be mindful of the potential dangers of driving during winter storms.
-They highlight their "Ice and Snow, take it Slow" campaign as well as their message to stay home during winter weather events.
+They highlight their "Ice and Snow, take it Slow" or "Don't Crowd the Plows" campaign as well as their message to stay home during winter weather events.
 MDOT SHA also stresses the need for motorists to give snow fighting equipment space to do its job.